 After having passed the Junior Qualifying Examination each student must prepare an acceptable thesis upon some phase of his or her major subject.
-The thesis project must be approved by the major division or committee as forming an integral part of the student's program. ("This requirement is made not with the expectation of obtaining novel contributions to human knowledge, but with the aim of developing powers of independent thought, general grasp of the field, and facility in preparing an extensive piece of constructive writing."
-Reed College Catalog 1913-14.)
+The thesis project must be approved by the major division or committee as forming an integral part of the student's program.

 All students are required to take a two-unit thesis-one unit per semester.
-It is the prerogative of the major division or committee to approve a petition for any variation.
+It is the prerogative of the major division or committee to approve a petition for any variation of this requirement, subject to the approval of the Administration Committee.
 In no case may the total amount of credit exceed two units.